"We have to be careful about who controls these very powerful AI systems." - Yoshua Bengio, AI pioneer

 Summary

-Elon Musk is currently suing OpenAI and Microsoft for up to 134 billion dollars, alleging they abandoned their original nonprofit mission.
+Elon Musk is currently suing OpenAI and Microsoft for up to $ 134 billion, alleging they abandoned their original nonprofit mission.
 While Musk claims he was defrauded of his investment, OpenAI dismisses the suit as a tactical move to hinder their progress.

 Food for thought